inclusivenaming/website/content/faqs.md

 * Join our [mailing list](https://groups.google.com/g/inclusivenaming) to receive project updates and invitations to community meetings.
 * Identify key people in your organization who can represent this effort in an ongoing fashion
-* Read our Implementation Guid and other resources to start making effective changes
+* Read our Implementation Guide and other resources to start making effective changes